MIG Welders and Power Supplies

 Multi process all in one welders are light duty and good for farms, small shops and homes.
 They can do different types of welding as long as it is not for an extended period of time (not suitable for a factory floor).
 They are a great choice for students, schools and in some cases shipyards.
 These types of machines are getting much better every year with the use of computers to regulate amperage and voltage on the welders.
 These welders include the wire feed system and power supply in the same case.
 To change processes you simply switch settings and add whatever equipment that you need.
 In the case of Stick or TIG welding you would simply add a stinger or TIG torch.

-Multi Process Welding Power Supplies range from just a welding power supply to a pipe line welder’s lifeline.
+Multi Process MIG Welding Power Supplies range from just a welding power supply to a pipeline welder lifeline.
 These power sources are just that, power sources.
 They supply the power needed to weld but not the wire feeder or anything other welding equipment needed.
 Multi process MIG welding power supplies come in two forms:

 Plug In Power

 Plug in power MIG welding power supplies are the most common and only work if you have the electricity needed to run the welder.
 These power supplies are typically made to provide power to MIG welding equipment, Stick welding equipment and TIG welding equipment.
 These machines can range from light duty to some serious heavy duty welding power like the Miller PipWorx below.

 Engine Driven MIG Welders